 The 1968 Kennedy Half Dollar was produced in four distinct varieties, representing the final years of 40% silver content in American coinage.

-While the Denver mint focused on massive circulation production, San Francisco specialized in collector-quality proofs.
-Each variety offers different collecting opportunities, from the accessible business strikes to the visually stunning Deep Cameo proofs.
+While the Denver Mint focused on massive circulation production, San Francisco specialized in collector-quality proofs.
+Each variety offers different collecting opportunities, from the affordable business strikes to the visually stunning Deep Cameo proofs.

-The progression from standard proof to DCAM demonstrates the mint’s evolving techniques in creating collectible coins with enhanced aesthetic appeal for the growing numismatic market.
+The progression from standard proof to DCAM demonstrates the Mint’s evolving techniques in creating collectible coins with enhanced contrast for the growing numismatic market.

 1968-D Half Dollar Value

-The Denver mint produced an enormous 246,951,930 coins, making it one of the highest mintage Kennedy half dollars ever struck.
-This massive production was necessary, because this coin were being hoarded by millions of people who wanted a memento of the fallen president.
+The Denver Mint produced an enormous 246,951,930 coins, making it one of the highest mintage Kennedy Half Dollars ever struck.
+This massive production was necessary because the coins were being hoarded by millions of people who wanted a memento of the fallen president — even in their reduced 40% silver form.

 1968-D Half Dollar Price/Grade Chart